MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- Data Stealing Attack on Medical Images: Is it Safe to Export Networks from Data Lakes? [[paper]](https://arxiv.org/abs/2206.03391)
+  - Huiyu Li, Nicholas Ayache, Hervé Delingette.
+  - Key Word: Data Stealing Attacks; Medical Imaging; Heathcare.
+  - <details><summary>Digest</summary> We introduce the concept of data stealing attack during the export of neural networks.
+It consists in hiding some information in the exported network that allows the reconstruction outside the data lake of images initially stored in that data lake.
+More precisely, we show that it is possible to train a network that can perform lossy image compression and at the same time solve some utility tasks such as image segmentation.

 - On the Privacy Properties of GAN-generated Samples. [[paper]](https://arxiv.org/abs/2206.01349)
   - Zinan Lin, Vyas Sekar, Giulia Fanti. *AISTATS 2021*
   - Key Word: Generative Adversarial Nets; Differential Privacy; Membership Inference Attacks.